Buczek05/cos_w_stylu_messenger/README.md

 # cos_w_stylu_messenger
-<p>if you put this app on web server push notifications will stop working</p>
+<p>If you put this app on web server push notifications will stop working</p>
 <p>Push notification works only on localhost</p>
 <br>
 <p><b>Required libraries:</b></p>